-Mince is one of those wonderful products that can be turned into so many different dishes, and at less than $10/kg it makes for very economical meals to feed the family.
-This meatloaf recipe is just another one to add to the list and to try out next time you are out bush.
+Mince is one of those wonderful products that can be turned into so many different dishes, and at around $12/kg it makes for very economical meals to feed the family, which is just one of the reasons we love it here at Unsealed 4X4.
+This spicy meatloaf recipe is just another one to add to the list and to try out next time you are out bush.

 Mix all ingredients (except the bacon) together in a bowl and allow to stand for about 15 minutes to let the oats absorb the moisture.